Oyster Bay History Walk: 22. St. Paul's Methodist Church

 The first group of Methodists in Oyster Bay formed in 1812 and used space at the Oyster Bay Academy for services when traveling ministers visited.
 Then in 1858 the congregation built a small church.
 In 1895 Joseph B. Wright, the blacksmith, bought the building from them and continued his business there for many years.
 The congregation then moved to St. Paul's, which they had been working on since 1891.

 In 1904 a new pipe organ was installed; half of which was paid for by the wealthy philanthropist Andrew Carnegie.
 By 1913 the congregation had grown substantially, and to create more room the entire building was raised using a series of jacks.
 A basement was excavated and several rooms including a kitchen were built.

 In the 1920s a forty-foot spire which used to extend above the bell tower was struck by lightning in the 1920s and had to be removed.
 The “Carnegie” organ no longer exists, and the interior has been given a more modern appearance.

-In 1988 St. Paul’s Methodist Churcb merged with another congregation in East Norwich and the Bethel Pentecostal Church moved into this building.
+In 1988 St. Paul’s Methodist Church merged with another congregation in East Norwich and the Bethel Pentecostal Church moved into this building.
 Bethel outgrew the building and moved to Westbury, and in 1999 the North Shore Community Church, part of the Presbyterian Church of America, made it their new home, along with the large parsonage next door.

 The El Shaddai Pentecostal Church, another local congregation, holds their service in North Shore’s chapel.

 The building is listed on the National Register of Historic Places.